the1lab/1lab/src/Cat/Displayed/Instances/Opposite.lagda.md

 ## The coherence problem

-Having done the mathematics behind the fibred opposite, we turn to teaching Agda about the construction.
+Having done the mathematics behind the fibred opposite, we turn to teaching Mikan the construction.
 Recall that the algebraic laws (associativity, unitality) of a displayed category $\cE \liesover \cB$ are *dependent paths* over the corresponding laws in $\cB$.
 Ordinarily, this dependence is strictly at the level of morphisms depending on